shaliulab/idoc_docs/docs/how-to-build/IR-Optogenetic-System.md

 #### **LED Power Connector**

 The LED drivers and optogenetic LED panels are connected via the ribbon cables with 20-way IDC connectors, which are compatible with all LED assemblies in the system.
 See Section pinout of **LED Driver** , **Arduino control board**.
-You can go to he section (**Setup wiring & Optogenetic LEDs panel Connectors**) to know how to assemble flat ribbon cables with an IDC connector.
+You can go to the section (**Setup wiring & Optogenetic LEDs panel Connectors**) to know how to assemble flat ribbon cables with an IDC connector.